Breast and prostate brachytherapy

 Photo: A radiation treatment plan for multi-catheter breast brachytherapy.

 Both permanent and temporary prostate implants are available to our patients.
-Permanent implants involve the placement of many tiny radioactive seeds into the prostate gland under ultrasound, radiographic and/or CT-guidance.
-For temporary implants, hollow catheters are placed into the prostate.
+Permanent implants (low dose rate, or LDR) involve the placement of many tiny radioactive seeds into the prostate gland under ultrasound.
+These implants are done in a single session.
+For temporary implants (high dose rate, or HDR), hollow catheters are placed into the prostate.
 A high-activity radioactive source is then fed under computer-control into each catheter and then removed.
-Temporary implants can require more than one insertion session.
+Temporary implants often can be done in one or two sessions.
+Both LDR and HDR implants can be done as the sole treatment for prostate cancer, or in some circumstances, in combination with external beam radiation.

 Photo: A radiation treatment plan for permanent prostate seed brachytherapy.